How to Clean Your Jewelry at Home

 How to Clean Gemstones

 It’s easy to restore the sparkle of precious and semi-precious stones, like diamonds, rubies, emeralds, and sapphires set in gold.
-You can use the same instructions as the ones above for cleaning gold, but instead of using regular water, mix the dish soap with seltzer water.
+You can use the same instructions as the ones above for cleaning gold, but instead of using regular water, mix the dish soap with sparkling water.

 Brush stones and settings with a soft toothbrush; then, dip in clear water to rinse or place the pieces in a strainer and rinse under running water.
 Buff dry and admire the sparkle.